dhpollack/polymer-arabic-game/README.md

 [hangul.js](https://www.npmjs.com/package/hangul-js) - This assembles/disassembles the Korean letters in the block groups.
 [microsoft translate api](https://www.microsoft.com/translator/getstarted.aspx) - this is being used for Meiselmodus
 [ms translator library](https://github.com/openlabs/Microsoft-Translator-Python-API/) - in conjunction with this
+[chrome app - Manifest Schema](https://developer.chrome.com/apps/manifest) - this is the manifest schema for chrome apps